ovh/docs/pages/platform/kubernetes-k8s/monitoring-gpu-application/guide.en-ie.md

 Open your browser and go to the Prometheus interface.

-As you already deployed DCGM with NVIDIA GPU Operator, DCGM should already started publishing the metrics to Prometheus.
+As you already deployed DCGM with NVIDIA GPU Operator, DCGM should already have started publishing metrics to Prometheus.
 The metrics availability can be verified by typing `DCGM_FI_DEV_GPU_UTIL` in the search bar and click on `Execute`{.action} button to determine if the GPU metrics are visible:

 ![Prometheus](images/prometheus.png)